Bacteria and Materials Interactions

 Biofilm Lab and characterization tools

-Our group hosts a Biosafety Class II Lab where we work group works with different bacterial strains including Gram-negative and Gram-positive species and multi-resistant pathogens.
+Our group hosts a Biosafety Class II Lab where the group works with different bacterial strains including Gram-negative and Gram-positive species and multi-resistant pathogens.
+We are also equipped with a dedicated lab for co-culture of bacteria and mammalian cells.
 We study biofilms in microtiter plates, flow chambers, as well as microfluidic systems under static or dynamic conditions.
 Bacterial adhesion and biofilms on surfaces are analyzed by different methods such as Crystal violet assays, Fluorescence assays, Microscopy (Wide-field, CLSM, SEM), Real-time quantitative PCR.